-In this tutorial, I am going to share with you 3 practical examples to show how to add line to an Excel scatter plot.
+In this tutorial, I am going to share with you 3 practical examples to show how to add lines to an Excel scatter plot.
 Lines may be needed to show any threshold or limit within your data.
 They are also very useful in statistical analysis.
-Using lines properly can be very helpful to represent data.
+Using lines properly can be very helpful in representing data.

-3 Practical Examples to Add Line to Scatter Plot in Excel
+How to Add Line to Scatter Plot in Excel: 3 Practical Examples

 To begin with, generate a scatter plot with the data set I have provided you.
-You can easily create a scatter plot following this tutorial.
 Once you have your scatter plot ready, you can now follow along.

-1. Add Vertical Line to Scatter Plot in Excel
+1. Add a Vertical Line to the Scatter Plot in Excel

 We will add a vertical line to the following data set.
 This data set has an X column and a Y column.

 - First of all, right-click on the scatter chart and click on Select Data.